IQGeo/utils-vscode/README.md

 3. Linting for API usage and subclassing.

-4. Set of shortcuts for definition search, code navigation and text search.
+4. Set of shortcuts for
+    - Definition search
+    - Code navigation
+    - Text search
+    - Workspace layouts

 <br>
 The extension scans for definitions in the paths specified by the setting iqgeo-utils-vscode.searchPaths (see below).<br>